 You know you’re living in the ‘real world’ when bills start arriving in your name.
 While there’s nothing like living on your own, it’s important that you first evaluate your income and expenses and draft a comprehensive budget.
 Bills come knocking at your door each and every month, and you’re responsible for paying them.
 A budget will allow you to set a cap for rent and utilities, so you don’t have to pinch pennies later.
+Check out our guide for a comprehensive look at the cost living in Tallahassee as a college student.
 Luckily, there are a variety of options at your disposal to cut costs and rent on a budget.
 Here are a few tips on how you can get the best bang for your buck:

 5 Ways to Save Money in Your New Apartment